Skip to content

 In Smithfield Woods, 62.46% of Resident

-Measures the percentage of short-term stay patients that saw functional improvements, such as with activities of daily living.
-Some would argue that this is a measure of rehabilitation services.
+This is the percentage of short-term stay residents who experienced functional improvements, such as enhanced ability to perform activities of daily living.

 Nearby Hospitals